 Cole’s Early watermelon info indicates the variety was introduced in 1892.
 It is not considered a good shipping melon because the rind is thin and the fruits tend to break, but in the home garden, growing Cole’s Early watermelon will have you enjoying the taste of summer more quickly than many melon varieties.

 How to Grow Cole’s Early Melon

-The Cole’s Early melon will develop vines that are 8 to 10 feet (2.4 to 3 m.) long, so select a site with plenty of space.
+The Cole’s Early melon will develop vines that are 8 to 10 feet (2-3 m.) long, so select a site with plenty of space.
 Melons need full sun, well-draining, nutrient rich soil and consistent water during establishment and fruiting.

-Start seeds directly outside in warm regions or plant indoors 6 weeks before the date of your last frost.
+Start seeds directly outside in warm regions or plant indoors six weeks before the date of your last frost.
 Melons can tolerate moderately alkaline to acidic soil.
-They grow best when soil temperatures are 75 degrees Fahrenheit (24 C.) and have no frost tolerance.
-In fact, where soils are only 50 degrees Fahrenheit (10 C.), the plants will simply stop growing and will not fruit.
+They grow best when soil temperatures are 75 degrees F. (24 C.) and have no frost tolerance.
+In fact, where soils are only 50 degrees F. (10 C.), the plants will simply stop growing and will not fruit.

 Harvesting Cole’s Early Watermelon

 Watermelons are one of the fruits that do not ripen after they have been picked, so you really have to have your timing just right.
 Pick them too early and they are white and tasteless.
 Harvest too late and they have little storage life and the flesh may have gotten “sugared” and grainy.

 The thumping method is a wives’ tale because all melons will give off a loud thud and only those who have tapped thousands of melons can reliably determine ripeness by sound.
 One indicator of a ripe watermelon is when the part touching the ground turns from white to yellow.
 Next, check the little tendrils closest to the stem.
 If they are dried up and turning brown, the melon is perfect and should be enjoyed immediately.